carlomilanesi/measures-rs/docs/Motivation.md

 Notice that the unit `Joule` and `NewtonMetre` are different types, even if they have the same dimensional composition (mass space space / time time).

-Similarly it happens in 3D space:
+Similarly, it happens in 3D space:

 ```rust
 // In space